Linaro/ansible-role-mr-provisioner/README.md

 Most of these behaviors can be fixed but in the meantime, FYI!

-- The preseed uploading is not yet implemented.
-The preseed named in mr_provisioner_preseed_name is expected to already exist in Mr. Provisioner.
 - Use unique image descriptions.
 The kernel and initrd files are only uploaded once.
 If they're changed locally but the description is the same, they will not be re-uploaded.
 If it finds someone else's image with the same